 Unknown Indicates that a relationship between the two firmware versions could not be determined.

-A possible reason for this enumeration could be an attempt to compare Japanese and US versions of firmware.
+A reason for this enumeration could be an attempt to compare Japanese and US versions of firmware.

-If the firmwareFileName parameter specifies a file list, all of the component firmware files should reside in the same directory as the firmware list file.
+If the firmwareFileName parameter specifies a file list, all the component firmware files should reside in the same directory as the firmware list file.
 This will allow for distribution of the updated firmware without requiring a modification to the firmware list file

 Errors A PosControlException may be thrown when this method is invoked.
 For further information, see “Exceptions” on page C-39.